zowe/docs-site/docs/user-guide/api-mediation/routing-requests-to-rest-apis.md

   A string of characters used to identify a resource.
 Each URI must point to a single corresponding resource that does not require any additional information, such as HTTP headers.

-## API ML Basic Routing using Service ID and version
+## Basic Routing

-This method of basic routing is based on the service ID that identifies the service.
-The specific instance is selected by the API Gateway.
-All instances require an identical response.
-Eureka and Zuul expect this type of routing.
+The basic method of routing is based on the service ID.
+For the services that has multiple versions of the API the secondary parameter is the version of the API that you want to reach.

+### API ML Routing to the Versioned service

 The URI identifies the resource, but does not identify the instance of the service as unique when multiple instances of the same service are provided.
 For example, when a service is running in high-availability (HA) mode.

-Services of the same product that provide different resources, such as SYSVIEW on one system and SYSVIEW in a different sysplex, cannot have the same service ID; the same URI cannot have two different meanings. s
+To get to a specific instance, you would need to access it with specific API ML configuration and header X-Instance-Id.

 In addition to the basic Zuul routing, the Zowe API Gateway supports versioning in which you can specify a major version.
 The Gateway routes a request only to an instance that provides the specified major version of the API.

 The `/api/` prefix is used for REST APIs.
-The prefix `/ui/` applies to web UIs, and the prefix `/ws/` applies to [WebSockets](websocket.md).
+The prefix `/ui/` applies to web UIs, the prefix `/ws/` applies to [WebSockets](websocket.md) and the prefix `/graphql/` applies to GraphQL API.

-You can implement additional routing using a Zuul pre-filter.
-For more information about how to implement a Zuul filter, see [Router and Filter: Zuul](https://cloud.spring.io/spring-cloud-netflix/multi/multi__router_and_filter_zuul.html)

 The URL expected by the API Gateway has the following format: